Global smooth solutions by transport noise of 3D Navier-Stokes equations with small hyperviscosity: Introduction

+It is worth noticing that the variational approach to stochastic fluid models by Holm \cite{H15_SVP} leads to a noise that not only contains a transport term, but also additional terms depending on the velocity field $u$.
+This noise has the advantage of being circulation-preserving, but it does not preserve energy, i.e., the identity \eqref{eq:energy_estimate_unchanged} does not hold if we consider these additional terms in the noise.
+A discussion on various stochastic models can be found in \cite[Section 1]{BPW25} and \cite[Section 2]{DM25_PhysD}.
+Regularization properties of this type of noise are established in \cite{BFL24_magnetic,BFLT24,BFL24_magnetic2}.

-To conclude this subsection, let us also mention that the recent results on stochastic convex integration in the presence of transport noise \cite{HLP24_convex,P23_convex_NS} have raised some doubts about the possibility of improving well-posedness by such a noise in the case of 3D NSEs, see \cite{HB22_tame} for a discussion.
-The current manuscript seems to go in the opposite direction although convex integration techniques have not yet been applied to the stochastic HNSEs (see \cite{RS23_convex_hypo} for the case of hypoviscosity, i.e., $\g<1$, and \cite{LT20_nonuniq} for the deterministic setting in case of hyperviscosity).
+To conclude this subsection, let us also mention that the recent results on existence of (very) weak solutions to Navier-Stokes equations in the presence of transport noise via stochastic convex integration \cite{HLP24_convex,P23_convex_NS} have raised some doubts about the possibility of improving well-posedness by such a noise in the case of 3D NSEs, see \cite{HB22_tame} for a discussion.
+For results on HNSEs, the reader is referred to \cite{LRS24_LR,RS23_convex_hypo} for the case of hypoviscosity (i.e., $\g<1$) and to \cite{LT20_nonuniq} for the deterministic setting in case of hyperviscosity.
+The current manuscript contributes to this picture from the opposite side.
+While transport noise cannot improve well-posedness in a (very) weak setting, it can prevent the buildup of singularities of \emph{strong} solutions of Navier-Stokes equations with hyperviscosity $\g>1$.
+Further discussion on the Navier-Stokes case $\g=1$ is postponed to Subsection \ref{ss:towards_NS}.